2018ik/2018ik.github.io/_wiki/meetings.markdown

 ## Significance

 When believers are gathered, the Lord is in their midst (Matt 18:20).
 When the believers pray, the Lord is praying.
 When the believers speak, the Lord is speaking in their speaking.
+This speaking issues in the hearing of faith that all can receive more life and be encouraged (Rom.
+1:11-12; Gal.
+3:2).
 In the meetings, Jesus the Son of God is doing in each one's doing; all are One in Christ.
 In a sense, a meeting of 50 technically has 51 in their midst, as the Lord Jesus is ever-present.

 ### Instrinsic Significance